AirBliss+ and the battle against air pollution

 Better air quality?

-Arigue has its doubts about the standards (both from the WHO and EU) because they do not make any statements about ultra-fine dust.
+Arigue has doubts about the standards (both from the WHO and EU) because they do not make any statements about ultra-fine dust.
 These are particles that are even smaller, penetrating deeper into the lungs.
 He’s not alone in his doubts.
 “Everyone measures different particles and the standards that are used are different everywhere.
 That is confusing.
 This should be much easier to understand.”
 By way of example, he cites a study by the World Bank which concludes that the global economy is running at a loss of USD 225 billion for all those who die prematurely as a result of air pollution.
-“But when you look at welfare losses worldwide the World Bank calculated that 5,1 trillion dollar is lost due to air pollution.
+“But when you look at welfare losses worldwide the World Bank calculated that 5,1 trillion dollars is lost due to air pollution.
 In China, this is 10% of the GDP, that’s around 1 trillion dollars.
-If you tell this to people, translate it into money, the problem becomes more understandable, more tangible.
-When the WHO or other organisations talk about particles per m3 all the time, people get lost.
+If you tell this to people and translate it into money, the problem becomes more understandable and more tangible.
+When the WHO or other organizations talk about particles per m3 all the time, people get lost.
 Not everyone understands this.”

-Airbliss+ wants to solve this problem by providing the masks with sensors that can measure and transmit the air quality live.
-“It’s not just a service to our users, because it allows them to see exactly which route they should avoid.
-But it is greater, if a lot of people use our product, we are able to map out the pollution in the city much better.
+Airbliss+ wants to solve this problem by providing masks with sensors that can measure and transmit the air quality live.
+“It’s not just a service to our users, because it allows them to see exactly which route, they should avoid.
+But it is greater, if a lot of people use our product, we can map out the pollution in the city much better.
 In this way, it will also be a statement to the government: do something about it.
-Actually, the masks are the beginning of our adventure, we want to make this much bigger and change the city in a positive way.
-This can be achieved by identifying bottlenecks.” tells Arigue.
+The masks are the beginning of our adventure, we want to make this much bigger and positively change the city.
+This can be achieved by identifying bottlenecks.” says Arigue.

 Comfort is key